-- Issue cybersecurity policies and procedures to employees and ensure they understand them (require them to sign off on reading and understanding the security policies for employees).
+- Issue security policies and procedures to employees and ensure they understand them (require them to sign off on reading and understanding the security policies for employees).
 If a company is medium-sized or greater, it probably has (or should have) a security team or security-aware IT, person.
 Federal government security standards describe cybersecurity policies and procedures (HIPAA and FedRAMP are examples).
 The federal government can insist on FedRAMP adaptation and compliance by any company that wants the U.S. Government to be a customer or partner!

 - Keep IT security policies up-to-date and implement every security update or patch that applies to each computing environment.
 IT personnel must understand security and drive the updating of software.
 (A famous ransomware attack created expensive problems at Great Britain’s National Health Service because the agency had neglected to update many computers from an obsolete, unsupported operating system to a supported version.)

 - Implement effective and company-appropriate tools for detecting external and internal threats.
 Monitoring and analysis can reveal suspicious activity so that IT or a security team (in larger companies) can react quickly—time is critical during a potential or actual breach.

 - Set up and prepare an incident response team or at least an IT plan before disaster strikes.
 Disaster-recovery plans that are uniquely suitable to the company should be in place before cybercriminals breach the company’s network perimeter.

 - Consider purchasing cyber insurance for the company.

 3. Correct mistakes and poor policies in customer service.

 Reputation risk also depends on the powerful technologies available to the public.
 Modern social media have empowered customers to broadcast their dissatisfaction with customer employees’ products, services, or treatment.
 Damage to reputation can be difficult to fix because negative reviews can remain online for years.
-What is said online about your company is like an electronic tattoo—difficult and painful to undo!
+What appears online about your company is like an electronic tattoo—a painful hassle to undo!